top of page

 Before & After: Transforming Complexity into Clarity

-• Moved Color Palette into “Component Style” consistently used across the platform.
+• Moved Color Palette into “Component Style” as it relates to the component's color (e.g., charts).
 Aligning terminology with user expectations reduced search friction and improved control discoverability.

-• Renamed “Report Theme” to “Report Style” and expanded its scope to include related formatting options found during testing — improving information scent and hierarchy clarity.
+• Renamed “Report Theme” to “Report Style” and expanded its scope to include related formatting options, improving information scent and hierarchy clarity.

 Solution #1.png